Pedrexus/dotfiles/README.md

 **3. Clean Up:**

 After verifying the key is imported (`gpg --list-secret-keys`), securely delete the `private.key` file.

 ## Installation

+To set up your dotfiles, use the `mask` command-line tool.
+All common tasks are defined in `maskfile.md`.

 1. **Install `chezmoi`:**